Debt Relief Order (DRO)

 Start formal insolvency procedure with the Insolvency Service

 Your DRO adviser will help you initiate the formal insolvency procedure by submitting your application to the Insolvency Service.
-There's typically a £90 application fee, and you can apply online.
+There is no longer an application fee required to apply.

 Moratorium on your debts